Twitter's Consecutive Declines Show No Sign Of Stopping For The Next 2 Years

 Closing arguments

 For TWTR to change investor sentiments, it will have to provide remarkable results in the next four quarters of 2017.
 However, we see from 2016 that wasn't even enough.
 If TWTR can increase its revenue stream quarter over quarter, while providing some new sources of income, it may have a shot at gaining interest from investors.
-It currently has a lot of cash and short-term investments for liquidations if needed, which is good in regards to the company's liquidity and solvency, which are very few for TWTR regarding metrics that provide financial health clues for the company.
+It currently has a lot of cash and short-term investments for liquidations if needed, which is good in regards to the company's liquidity and solvency.
 If the company does not shape up and show substantial progress in 2017, we can continue to see it in decline to possible price levels near book levels.
 My sentiment is that it will continue to be stagnant in 2017 since revenue growth has been slowing for 2016 at about 8.20%.
 That is why TWTR looks more attractive to the downside than to the upside.
 TWTR has far too many factors giving bearish signals, while bullish sentiments are lacking substance.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.